Frolanta/sphero-BB8-desktop-app/README.md

 # sphero-BB8-desktop-app

-very very basic bb8 desktop app using sphero.js and electron
+Very very basic BB8 desktop app using sphero.js and Electron

+Installation:

-npm install sphero noble
+- 'npm install sphero noble'
+- 'npm install -g electron-prebuilt'

-edit main.js (new bb8) with your bb8 uuid
+- edit main.js with your bb8 uuid

-npm install -g electron-prebuilt
+Informations:

-controls are very basic; wasd to move and space to stop immediatly
+Controls are very basic; wasd to move, space to stop immediatly, up and down to control speed.

-Only tested on OSX, our computer must have at least Bluetooh 4.0
+Only tested on OSX, your computer must have at least Bluetooh 4.0.

-Will feature:

-GUI menu to select detected devices
-Rename your bb8
-Color selector
-Better controls (maybe different types)
-GUI collision indicator
-Battry indicator
-Gui for information as velocity / accelerometer datas / ... and more
+Issue:

+Could not find your BB8